camunda/camunda-docs-manual/content/update/minor/75-to-76/jboss.md

 1. Undeploy an existing web application with a name like `camunda-engine-rest`
 2. Download the REST API web application archive from our [Maven Nexus Server][engine-rest].
-Alternatively, switch to the private repository for the enterprise version (username and password from license required).
+Alternatively, switch to the private repository for the enterprise version (credentials from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.

 ## Upgrade Cockpit, Tasklist, and Admin